jtb36688/sql-lab/queries.md

 ## list customers names and the number of orders per customer.
 Sort the list by number of orders in descending order. _Ernst Handel_ should be at the top with 10 orders followed by _QUICK-Stop_, _Rattlesnake Canyon Grocery_ and _Wartian Herkku_ with 7 orders each.

+select CustomerName, COUNT(*) as OrdersPerCustomer from orders join customers on orders.CustomerID = customers.CustomerID GROUP BY CustomerName ORDER BY OrdersPerCustomer Desc

 ## list orders grouped by customer's city showing number of orders per city.
 Returns 58 Records with _Aachen_ showing 2 orders and _Albuquerque_ showing 7 orders.

+select City, COUNT(*) as OrdersPerCity from orders join customers on orders.CustomerID = customers.CustomerID GROUP BY City ORDER BY OrdersPerCity Desc

 ## delete all users that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.